watir/watirbook/installation/mac.md

 ![Chromium 34](https://raw.github.com/watir/watirbook/master/images/installation/mac/chromium.png)

 Let's try driving [Chromium](http://www.chromium.org/) (tested with version 33) too, just for fun.
-Download zip file it from [download-chromium.appspot.com](https://download-chromium.appspot.com/).
+Download zip file from [download-chromium.appspot.com](https://download-chromium.appspot.com/).
 Unzip the file and move `Chromium.app` file to `/Applications` folder.
 If you did not already install chromedriver, see Chrome chapter.
 To open the browser for the first time you will have to right click it while holding control, then click *Open* from context menu.
 The next time you can open it in an usual way.

     $ irb